bitwarden/contributing-docs/docs/architecture/deep-dives/passkeys/implementations/provider/overview.md

 user has been verified if the vault is unlocked.
 This is a limitation of the existing user verification services.

-Bitwarden will have full support for user verification soon, by using the users unlock methods, such as a PIN or biometric unlock, with the master password as a fallback.
+Bitwarden will have full support for user verification soon, via the user's unlock methods, such as a PIN or biometric unlock, with the master password as a fallback.